Home

 By Write On with Jamie

-Introducing how to evaluate a prompt, choose the best ideas, and write a 4 paragraph essay has never been easier!
-This resource provides an in-depth explanation on how to organize and structure a four paragraph essay.
+Introducing how to write a general statement writing kead and summary has never been easier!
+This lesson includes an introduction and thorough explanation of how to write a writing lead and summary.
+Additionally, anchor paragraphs provide students the opportunity to see how the writing process works.
 From the struggling writer to the advanced writer, this resource offers something for everyone.

-This lesson guides students through the entire process of writing a 4 paragraph essay.
-The slide show and worksheets allow students to practice their writing skills, while also reinforcing guided note-taking techniques.
-The detailed lesson plans make implementing the lesson easy for teachers.
+This resource explains the entire process of writing thorough and concise general statement writing leads and summaries in an essay.
+The PowerPoint and worksheets allow students to practice and develop their writing skills.
+Detailed lesson plans make implementing the lesson easy for teachers.

 This no-prep lesson is adaptable for in-class instruction, distance learning, or independent student work.
 The PowerPoint can be presented as whole class instruction or assigned for students to complete at home.